Explicit Semiclassical Resonances from Many Delta Functions: Proof of Theorem : motivating the Newton polygon

 The existence of $\eps$ that maintains the minimality of $\nu_j-\gamma \lambda_j$ and $\nu_k-\gamma \lambda_k$ follows from taking the minimum over a finite set.
 Figure \ref{fig distorted polygon} shows how the $\eps$ window extends to the intersection of teal lines nearest to the blue dot of $\gamma^*$.
-Lastly, the association between the magnitude of terms in (eq \ref{eq lemma asymptotic det}) and $(\nu_j,\lambda_j)$, $(\nu_k,\lambda_k)$ was demonstrated in the proof of Theorem \ref{thm structure} above. \end{proof} Note that under Assumption \ref{assumption}, there are exactly two vertices $(\lambda,\nu)$ on each polygon line segment of $\gamma$, namely the endpoints.
-This simplicity of largest terms is crucial to the proof of Theorem \ref{thm existence}.
+Lastly, the association between the magnitude of terms in (eq \ref{eq lemma asymptotic det}) and $(\nu_j,\lambda_j)$, $(\nu_k,\lambda_k)$ was demonstrated in the proof of Theorem \ref{thm structure} above. \end{proof}